mikepenelopescafe/penelopes-venue/src/content/services/weddings.md

 ## Wedding Package Options

-### Intimate Garden Weddings (20-50 guests)
+### Micro Wedding Experience (20-50 guests)
-Perfect for couples who want a personal, meaningful celebration.
-Includes garden ceremony space, cocktail reception area, and 6-hour venue rental.
+Perfect for couples who want an intimate, meaningful celebration.
+Includes ceremony and reception spaces, 4-hour venue rental, and complete coordination.

-**Starting at $3,500**
+**Starting at $2,000**

-### Classic Wedding Package (50-100 guests)
+### Full Wedding Celebration (50-100 guests)
-Our most popular choice.
-Garden ceremony plus covered reception pavilion.
-Includes tables, chairs, linens, and full coordination.

-**Starting at $6,500**

-### Grand Celebration (100-150 guests)
-For couples who want to celebrate big.
-Premium ceremony and reception spaces, extended venue access, and enhanced amenities.
+Our comprehensive package for larger celebrations.
+Includes 8-hour venue rental, full setup, professional coordination, and all amenities for your special day.

-**Starting at $8,500**
+**Starting at $4,000**

 *All packages include professional coordination, setup, and cleanup.
-Pricing varies by location and season.*
+Add-on options available for catering, bar service, flowers, and more.*

 ## Available Throughout the Denver Metro

 ### Westminster Location
-- **Perfect for**: Intimate garden weddings
+- **Perfect for**: Intimate to full wedding celebrations
-- **Capacity**: 20-120 guests
+- **Capacity**: 20-100 guests
-- **Special features**: Butterfly garden, mountain views
+- **Special features**: Beautiful spaces, professional coordination
 - **Distance from Denver**: 20 minutes north

 ### Arvada Location *(Coming Soon)*